NuclearHorseStudios/MemoryHardHasher/README.md

 An implementation of memory hard hashing in C++.

 Created as an exercise in C++, use at your own risk.
+This is my first non-trivial C++ prorgram, so I'm certain there's all sorts of shit wrong with it.

 It all seems to work though.
 Assumes OpenSSL/SHA256.

 **INSTALLATION**